 |+||Warden (2-3 Tank Items): Frontline engage/tank.
 If your team is in position to follow, look to engage with Righteous Glory or E-Flash.
 Soak damage and lead your team forward, using Cosmic Radiance to encourage your team to fight with you.|

 |+||Enchanter (2 Support Items): Again, less a pure tank style, better against assassins and on teams with a damage support.
 Play farther back, follow up on safe engage, and focus on keeping your carries protected and buffed.|

 In every case, you excel at teamfighting and objective control, this is due to Taric's ability to Starlight's Touch everyone to full HP and use Cosmic Radiance to turn.
 Group with your team and look for control of Mid, Baron, and Dragon.
-You can full face tank turrets (with enough mana to heal).
+You can tank turrets (with enough mana to heal).
 Running Presence of Mind also means that after winning a teamfight, you will always have mana to secure objectives and keep allies up (even snowball to end).

 Best early 1v1 in the game (especially level 2).

 Strong skirmish power (2v2 and 3v3).
 Your ability to save allies and synergy with assassins and fighters can easily get a laner snowballing.

 Low health laners almost never die trying to bait because of your healing.